SIBarcodeNetwork/ReadtheDocsMaster/Docs/exporting_metadata.rst

 In Geneious Prime, gather all assemblies or consensus sequences from which metadata will be exported into a local folder.

 Make sure the most up-to-date FIMS and LIMS metadata are associated with the sequences.
-To do this, follow the instructions on the :ref:`Annotating_FIMS_LIMS-link` page to annotate the sequence files with the current GeOMe FIMS and Biocode LIMS data.
+To do this, follow the instructions on the :ref:`Annotating_FIMS_LIMS-link` page to annotate the sequence files with the current GEOME FIMS and Biocode LIMS data.

 To export sequence metadata, first select all relevant files.